Cornell Azure Contract

 This article applies to: Cloudification

 Cornell IT has entered into an Enterprise Agreement with Microsoft Azure to provide public cloud services to the Cornell community.
-The agreement allows Cornell faculty, staff and students to opt-in to use Azure cloud-based IT infrastructure services under a Cornell Master Account.
+The agreement allows Cornell faculty, staff, and students who are sponsord by faculty or staff to opt-in to use Azure cloud-based IT infrastructure services under a Cornell Master Account.
 Participating in the Enterprise Agreement has a range of benefits:

 - An onboarding discussion with CIT, College Business Officer (CBO), IT Director and Security Liaison to discuss information regarding responsibilities and practices.